Notes on John 10

 as being His sheep even before they believed.

-2. He knows them The way know is used in the languages of the
+knows them The way know is used in the languages of the

 Bible reveals activity and commitment.
 Of course Christ knew everything as